How to get a joint mortgage pre-approval | Better Mortgage

 The majority of people who buy a home do so with a partner, so it stands to reason that a good number of people would be interested in getting a mortgage together.
 After all, if you plan to share the home, it can be helpful to share the responsibility of paying it off.
 In fact, buying or refinancing a home with someone is so common that asking if you have a co-borrower is a standard question in a Better Mortgage online pre-approval.

-Why do you need a joint pre-approval?
+Why do you need a joint mortgage pre-approval?

 When you and a partner decide to share financial responsibility for a mortgage, your lender needs to be confident that the two of you will pay back the loan.
 You see, when co-borrowers get a joint mortgage, both people are legally responsible for the entire loan (not 50% of the loan each).
 That means that if you get a joint mortgage with a co-borrower and that person goes broke or leaves town; the lender will try to collect the entire mortgage payment from you.
 A joint pre-approval is a lender’s way of being confident that both co-borrowers will pay the mortgage back.
 Needless to say, it’s equally important that you trust your co-borrower.

-The benefits of a joint mortgage
+The benefits of a joint home loan pre-approval

 These are the top 3 reasons to consider getting a joint mortgage: